+All children allocated a place at the school are entitled to a full-time school place.
 Parents may seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
-In addition, the parents of a summer born child may choose not to send that child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group, to reception rather than year one.
 Children should only be educated out of the normal age group in very limited circumstances.

-Any parent wanting their child to be admitted out of the normal age group should submit an application to Alderman Pounder Infant and Nursery School, via the Local Authority as soon as is possible.
+Any parent wanting their child to be admitted out of the normal age group should submit an application to Porchester Junior School, via the Local Authority as soon as is possible.
 When such a request is made, the School will make a decision on the basis of the circumstances of the case and in the best interests of the child concerned, taking account the views of the parent, the Head Teacher and any supporting evidence provided by the parent.
 The School is responsible, as the admissions authority, for making the decision on which year group a child should be admitted to.
 All such applications will be considered at the time they are submitted.